 #1 Visit a Christmas market you’ve never been to before

-Either check out a new local Christmas market or consider a trip… how does one of the best Christmas markets in Europe sound?
+Either check out a new local Christmas market or consider a trip… how does one of the best Christmas markets in Europe, or the best ones from the home of the Christmas market (Germany) sound?
 Peruse the stalls and pick up some gifts or decorations.

 #2 Take an ice skating trip

 If you’re feeling more adventurous, there is no activity more festive than ice skating, so get it on your Christmas Bucket list!
 Many places set up outdoor skating rinks specifically for the season but even if you can only get to an indoor rink, the hats, gloves, ice and giggles are sure to make you merry.

 Good vibes, free food and lots of singing.
 What’s not to like?
 Bring a group of people together, or search for a local group, put your hat and gloves on, and set off to your neighbors, the local nursing home or wherever you like to sing for them – in return for a minced pie of course!